-In the meantime, one of the greatest gifts a teacher can give a child is “the chance to be a kid,” to learn to share and play with others.
+- One of the greatest gifts a teacher can give a child is “the chance to be a kid,” and to learn to share and play with others.

-Over the years, Donna and Fahmy have been extremely generous to Chapman in significant ways, including the Donna Ford and Fahmy Attallah, Ph.D.
-Library of Arts and Humanities, an Endowed Chair of Church Relations, and an Endowed Professorship at the College of Educational Studies.
-After Fahmy’s death, Donna dedicated the Fahmy Attallah, Ph.D.
+When Fahmy’s health deteriorated, Donna retired after 40 years in the classroom to be by his side.
+After Fahmy’s death, she dedicated the Fahmy Attallah, Ph.D.
 Piazza in his memory.
-Reminiscent of some of the great Italian piazzas, it is the heart of the Chapman campus and a gathering place for fellowship and celebrations.
+Modeled to evoke the great Italian piazzas, it is the heart of the Chapman campus and a gathering place for fellowship and celebrations.

 In recognition of Donna’s decades of philanthropy and leadership, Chapman University was honored to name the College of Educational Studies in her honor in August 2017.
 The renaming was announced to the Chapman Family during the Opening Convocation ceremony.

 “Donna is such a special person to Chapman – it just makes perfect sense to name the College of Educational studies after her – an alumna and longtime teacher,” said Chapman University President Daniele Struppa at the event announcing the naming of Attallah College.
 “She loves the students, the classroom, and teaching; her nurturing demeanor, patience for learning, and sense of humor are her special blend she brings to the teaching profession and to her friendship to Chapman – Attallah College now has that legacy for its namesake and future graduates.”